Yang Shiyuan: Club career

-Yang started his professional football career in 2011 when he was loaned to Shanghai Zobon's squad for the 2011 China League Two campaign.
-He joined Chinese Super League side Shanghai Dongya in 2014.
+Yang started his professional football career in 2011 with the Shanghai Zobon's squad for the 2011 China League Two campaign.
+He joined Chinese Super League side Shanghai SIPG (later renamed to Shanghai Port) in 2014.
 He made his Super League debut on 22 March 2014 in a game against Hangzhou Greentown, coming on as a substitute for Zhu Zhengrong in the 79th minute.
 He was sent off in his second appearance in a Shanghai Derby match against Shanghai Greenland Shenhua for a high tackle on Giovanni Moreno.
 He received a ban of 2 matches and was fined ¥10,000 on 30 April 2014.

 On 28 February 2017, Yang was loaned to fellow Super League side Yanbian Funde until 31 December 2017.
-Failed to established himself in the first team, he was degraded to reserve squad in June 2017.
+He would failed to establish himself in the first team and was downgraded to reserve squad in June 2017.
+The following season would see him loaned out again, this time to third tier club Suzhou Dongwu where he made his league debut on 31 March 2018 against Hunan Billows in a 2-1 defeat.
+After gaining regular playing time, he would return to his parent club.

 Career statistics

-Statistics accurate as of match played 31 December 2022.
+Statistics accurate as of match played 31 January 2024.